obsidiandynamics/kafdrop/README.md

 [![Build](https://travis-ci.org/obsidiandynamics/kafdrop.svg?branch=master)](https://travis-ci.org/obsidiandynamics/kafdrop#)

-Kafdrop 3 is a UI for monitoring Apache Kafka clusters.
+Kafdrop 3 is a UI for navigating and monitoring Apache Kafka brokers.
 The tool displays information such as brokers, topics, partitions, consumers and lets you view messages.

 This project is a reboot of [Kafdrop 2.x](https://github.com/HomeAdvisor/Kafdrop), dragged kicking and screaming into the world of JDK 11+, Kafka 2.x and Kubernetes.
 It's a lightweight application that runs on Spring Boot and requires very little configuration.